About the IASS Network

 - Supports an e-forum for all IAS Services through which relevant information can be sent and discussed.

 - Works with the National Network of Parent Carer Forums to improve the working relationships between IAS Services and parent carer forums.

 - Facilitates the SEN Information Group - a network of organisations that provide direct advice and support to families of children with SEND.

 Our vision is that disabled children and young people, and those with SEN, and their parents, have access to high quality Information, Advice and Support Services, which are widely respected as an impartial source of information and support.

 The IASS Network provides support and information to IAS Services.
-We do not provide any direct support and advice to parents and carers.
+We do not provide any direct support and advice to children, young people and parents.
 If you wish to speak to your local IAS Service you can find their details here.